mongodb/docs/source/includes/steps-cross-collection-index-create-index.rst

       The newly created index appears on the :guilabel:`Atlas Search` tab.
-While the index is building, the :guilabel:`Status` field reads :guilabel:`Build in Progress`.
+While the index is building, the :guilabel:`Status` field reads :guilabel:`Building`.
 When the index is finished building, the :guilabel:`Status` field reads :guilabel:`Active`.

       .. note::